-We have audited the accompanying balance sheet/statement of net position, and the statement of revenues, expenditures and changes in fund balance/statement of activities of the governmental activities and the major fund and the budgetary comparison statement of the High Plains Library District (the District) as of and for the year ended December 31, 2022, and the related notes to the financial statements.
+We have audited the accompanying balance sheet/statement of net position, and the statement of revenues, expenditures and changes in fund balance/statement of activities of the governmental activities and the major fund of the High Plains Library District (the District) as of and for the year ended December 31, 2023, and the related notes to the financial statements.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the governmental activities and each major fund of High Plains Library District as of December 31, 2022, and the changes in its financial position and the budgetary comparison for the year then ended, in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the governmental activities and the major fund of High Plains Library District as of December 31, 2023, and the changes in its financial position and the budgetary comparison for the year then ended, in accordance with accounting principles generally accepted in the United States of America.